-If you don’t want to talk to the person or organisation, or you talk to them but this doesn’t solve the problem, you can make a complaint to the Anti-Discrimination Board.
+If you don’t want to talk to the person or organisation, or you talk to them but this doesn’t solve the problem, you can make a complaint to us.
 It won’t cost you any money to make a complaint, and you don’t need a lawyer.

 If your complaint is urgent, for example you are about to lose your job or housing, tell us this in your complaint and we will try to help you quickly.

-It's against the law for anyone to hassle or victimise you because you've complained to the Anti-Discrimination Board, or helped someone else with a complaint.
+It's against the law for anyone to hassle or victimise you because you've made a complaint or helped someone else with a complaint.
 You can make a separate complaint of victimisation if this happens.

 We treat all complaints of discrimination confidentially.
-If what has happened to you is against the law, we will try to help you and the person or organisation you're complaining about to come to an agreement about how the problem can be resolved - called a settlement.
-Often we hold a meeting to do this.
+If you make a complaint, we will try to help you and the person or organisation you're complaining about to come to an agreement about how the problem can be resolved - called a settlement.
+We might hold a meeting to do this.
 We are impartial in this process and do not take sides.

-The settlement will depend on the circumstances of your complaint.
+The settlement will depend on the circumstances of your complaint and what you would like the outcome to be.
 It could be an apology, financial compensation, getting your job back, getting the service you were denied, and so on.
-Most complaints are settled in this way.

 - An Aboriginal liaison worker complained to the Anti-Discrimination Board that she was being hassled by her co-workers because she was frequently away from the office.
 After we arranged a meeting with her and her manager, the manager agreed to explain to her co-workers why she needed to be away from the office to do her job, and to tell them not to hassle her about it.